mathjax/MathJax-docs/basic/mathematics.rst

     </body>
     </html>

+.. _tex-html-markdown:

-Since the TeX notation is part of the text of the page, there are some caveats that you must keep in mind when you enter your mathematics.
-In particular, you need to be careful about the use of less-than signs, since those are what the browser uses to indicate the start of a tag in HTML.
-Putting a space on both sides of the less-than sign should be sufficient, but see :ref:`TeX and LaTeX support <tex-support>` for more details.
+Since the TeX notation is part of the text of an HTML page, there are some caveats that you must keep in mind when you enter your mathematics.
+In particular, you need to be careful about the use of less-than signs and ampersands, since those are what the browser uses to indicate the start of a tag in HTML or a symbol entity name.
+Putting a space on both sides of these characters should be sufficient, but see :ref:`TeX and LaTeX support <tex-support>` for more details.